xeaone/muleify/README.md

 Front end generation tool.

-Static Site Generator / Website bundler / Asset Compiler
+Static Site Generator / Website bundler / Asset Compiler / HTML Templating

 ## Overview ##
-The `pack` command automatically handles many tasks such as compiling scss, less, ES6 to ES5, and bundling.
+The `pack` command automatically handles many tasks such as compiling scss, less, ES6 to ES5, and bundling all of these are optional.
 Muleify uses file names and extensions to automatically handle tasks such as compiling/transpiling and bundling.
-Muleify has zero to no configuration necessary there is no need for third party plugins as everything is and will be native and optimized if there is a feature you want let me know or make a PR.
+Muleify has almost zero configuration.
+If there is a feature you want let me know or make a PR.

 Another static asset generator you might say.
 - zero configuration